Bunching Onions are more feeble in taste than bulb onions, and you can use them in salads or mix them with vegetables.

 Harvesting Bunching Onions

-3/4th of the plant leaves turn bright green with a darker hue at the leaf tips when the onion meets the harvesting period.
+Additionally, 3/4th of the plant leaves turn bright green with a darker hue at the leaf tips when the onion meets the harvesting period.

 You can follow the steps below to ensure a successful harvest.

-- Dig the Onions from the bottom using a trowel and pull out the clump.
+- Dig the onions from the bottom using a trowel and pull out the clump.

 - After harvest, place the Onions in a tray and wash under the sink water to remove the attached soil.